neoking89/owlsight/README.md

     - sentence_transformer_weight: Weight for the embedding model.
 TFIDF-weight is 1 - `sentence_transformer_weight`, Options: 0.0, 0.05, 0.1, 0.15, 0.2, 0.25, 0.3, 0.35, 0.4, 0.45, 0.5, 0.55, 0.6, 0.65, 0.7, 0.75, 0.8, 0.85, 0.9, 0.95, 1.0, Type: OptionType.TOGGLE
     - sentence_transformer_name_or_path: Name or path to a sentence-transformer model, which is used for embedding, Type: OptionType.EDITABLE
     - search: RAG search query.
 Press ENTER to show the `top_k` results.
 Only used when `active` is True, Type: OptionType.EDITABLE
+  - agentic settings:
+    - back: Return to previous menu
+    - apply_tools: Toggle whether the agentic system is active.
+Available tools concerns an existing subset of functions (and every new defined one) in the Python Interpreter namespace., Options: False, True, Type: OptionType.TOGGLE
+    - max_steps: Maximum number of steps for the agentic system., Options: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, Type: OptionType.TOGGLE
+    - enable_python_agent: Toggle the inclusion of a Python generation agent.
+This agent judges the last response of the Tool agent and writes Python code if appropriate, Options: False, True, Type: OptionType.TOGGLE
   - huggingface settings:
     - back: Return to previous menu
     - search: Search for a model on the Hugging Face Hub by pressing ENTER.
 Keywords can be used optionally to finetune searchresults, e.g. 'llama 3b gguf', Type: OptionType.EDITABLE